mostafa-elgendy22/XenoM-Processor/RTL Code/PLEASE README.txt

+/*
+ Note that structuring the project is done so that if anyone wants to use vscode, that will be easier than if the code files are in one directory */

-The number of files in the project will be large, So it is better to structure the file into directories but ModelSim doesn't do this by default, however there is a way to do so by following these instructions:
+The number of files in the project will be large, So it is better to structure the code into directories but ModelSim doesn't do this by default, however there is a way to do so by following these instructions:

 // Note that the ModelSim project is already created.